 Welcome to the School of Film and Television library page!
 From here you can explore the key resources for the subjects in SoFT.

-You'll also find research tips, as well as how to contact me, Victoria Rees, your Academic Liaison Librarian, if you need further help.
+You'll also find research tips, as well as how to contact the Academic Liaison team, if you need further help.

 Don't be limited to the subject guides that relate directly to your course - your research could take you anywhere...